kubeops/kloader/README.md

 Kloader __does not follow semver__, rather the _major_ version of operator points to the Kubernetes [client-go](https://github.com/kubernetes/client-go#branches-and-tags) version.
 You can verify this from the `glide.yaml` file.
 This means there might be breaking changes between point releases of the kloader.
 Please always check the release notes for upgrade instructions.

+---

+**Kloader collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+To disable stats collection, run the binary with the flag** `--analytics=false`.

+---